Alex7Li/DataStories/critique-by-design.md

 Second chart: I don't like that the x axis labels are not all visible.
 The word 'churn' reflects the opposite of what is going on, it should be 'retention'.
 I like map visualizations.
 It would be cool to do it by country.

 Based on the feedback, I felt that the first chart was much more confusing than the second chart.
 Nobody showed that they really understood what the 'percentage of 100%' actually was in the first chart, and everyone just assumed that it was a single select question, so it has many of the same problems as the original visualization.
 Plus, there isn't really a way to fix the concern that a lot of the items are small with this visualization.
 I felt that people understood the second data viz much better, for example the second person told me that the title was wrong instantly, because they instantly understood what the chart was trying to convey even without it.
-From all of this it's clear that the final version should be a remake of the second chart rather than the first.
+From all of this it seems that the final version should be a remake of the second chart rather than the first.

 ## Final Version